Average 401k Balance by Age – Stats & FAQs

 10. 16% of female and 23% of male workers are above their target retirement savings by age 67.

 The Personal Capital average 401k balance at retirement stats show that 34% of Generation X workers have no savings.
-Millennials are in an even worse situation, with 39% having no retirement savings.
-Both age groups expect to need around $1 million to survive through their retirement.
-About 24% of each group believes the key to safe retirement is a trained financial advisor.
+Millennials are in an even worse situation, with 39% having no retirement savings, while only 24% of baby boomers claim the same.
+To improve their financial security, they would be wise to evaluate their spending habits and invest in other retirement vehicles.
+If that doesn’t work out, getting help from a financial advisor might be a smarter choice.

 Average Retirement Savings by Income